top of page

 Editor and Granddaughter

-Shan Vahidy, some-time escapee from Penguin Books, is a freelance editor based in London.
+Some-time escapee from Penguin Books, Shan is a freelance editor based in London.
 Much to her own surprise, she has accidentally specialised in heavy-weight non-fiction, although she also enjoys working on novels.
 Authors goaded in a professional capacity include Carla Power, Paul Mason, Moni Mohsin, Ian Morris and Victoria Finlay.
 She is the granddaughter of Zeenat Haroon Rashid and a permanent co-ordinating judge on the panel.

 bottom of page